 Madame Guerin’s lecture was warmly applauded, and thanks were conveyed to her through the pupils; whilst Miss Rentoul expressed her regret that a three years’ lecturing engagement in America would preclude the audience from soon again hearing another of those addresses which had won for Madame Guerin a high distinction from the French Government.”

-Madame Guérin’s lecture at the Municipal Technical Institute in the evening of 14 January 1914, received a similarly detailed review the next day in the Belfast News Letter [sic]:
+Madame Guérin’s lecture at the Municipal Technical Institute in the evening of 14 January 1914, received similarly identical review the next day in the Belfast News Letter and the Northern Whig [sic]:

 “LECTURE ON NAPOLEON BONAPARTE.
 Madame Guerin at the Technical Institute.